GovWizely/lambda-sba-trade-events/README.md

-# SBA Trade Leads Lambda
+# SBA Trade Events Lambda

 This project provides an AWS Lambda that creates a single JSON document from the RSS endpoint at https://www.sba.gov/event-list/views/new_events_listing based on data from https://www.sba.gov/tools/events.